 The screed should have an overall thickness of between six and eight mm, with a distance between the pipes and laying plane of approximately 3.5 cm; a thin screed or pipes which are too close to the surface will induce heat that will then unduly dry out the wood forcing cracks to appear.
 It is very important that there is a steam barrier or screen in between the regularisation layer and the thermal layer of insulation.

-The screed must have undergone the drying process by switching on the system for about three weeks before it can be laid with adhesive at my stage; the temperature will be increased by approximately 5° C per day until the maximum operating temperature has been reached, and it is then left for a maximum of ten days so that any residual moisture can escape and at this stage the screed is cooled gradually up until it shuts down completely; this must remain completely cold for all of the five days prior to laying.
+The screed must have undergone the drying process by switching on the system for about three weeks before it can be laid with adhesive, in any season; the temperature will be increased by approximately 5° C per day until the maximum operating temperature has been reached, and it is then left for a maximum of ten days so that any residual moisture can escape and, after this process, the screed will be cooled gradually down until it shuts down completely; the slab must remain completely cold for all of the five days prior to laying.
 Allow the premises to air properly throughout this process.
 Check the residual humidity levels of the screed before laying.
-The ideal ambient conditions for laying are an ambient temperature of between 15° and 22° C along with a humidity of between 45 and 60%, values which should be maintained post-laying as much as possible.
+The ideal ambient conditions for laying are a room temperature of between 15° and 26° C along with a humidity of between 40 and 60%, values which should be maintained post-laying as much as possible.
 You should wait for at least two weeks after laying before switching the system on, and must ensure that you increase the temperature gradually by no more than 4-5° C per day so that the parquet has time to settle; this is also true when it comes to shutting down the system.

 – begin the installation from the outside wall to the inner wall, and position the axles parallel to the longest wall of the room, leaving a gap between the wood and all of the walls (this includes any vertically fixed objects such as pipes) of at least 1 cm; for this reason, use wooden wedges which will be removed 24-36 hors after the laying has been finished and when the adhesive is completely dry;